VahidR/guess-game/README.md

 Installation
 ------------
 Download the ZIP file or clone it form github.
-Then, extract it and browse to `src` directory, and open the `guess.html` in in your favorite browser.
+Then, extract it and browse to `src` directory, and open the `guess.html` in your favorite browser.
 That's all :)

 Introduction
 ------------